SHsuperCM/FletchingTable/README.md

 ```

 ## Planned
- - Automatic Mixin registry (working on the dev commits, v1.2)
  - Kotlin support
  - Automatic interface injections registry
  - Making Yggdrasil shut up either with a login or by muting the exception